chiffa/BioFlow/dev_log.rst

 <node weights/context forwarding>

+ - TODO: record the origin of the nodes and relationships:
+    - Reactome
+    - UNIPROT

+ - TODO: define trust into the names of different databases and make use it as mask when pulling relationships

+ - TODO: rename the 'meta_objects' to 'Reactome_base_object'

+ - TODO: [REFACTOR] remove the GraphDeclarator.py and re-point it directly into the cypher_drivers

+ - TODO: [REFACTOR] wrap the cypher_drivers into the db_io_routines class

  - TODO: [FUTUREPROOFING] [CODESMELL] get away from using `_properties` of the neo4j database objects.
         => Basically, now this uses a Node[`property_name`] convention